Nintendo Switch Release Date Games: New ‘Assassin’s Creed’ Game Set In Egypt To Be Released Alongside PS4 And Xbox Versions

 ‘Zelda: Breath Of The Wild’ Will Miss Nintendo Switch Release Date Because Of Development Delays

 When Nintendo officially unveiled the Switch a few months back, the company also released an exhaustive list of third party developers and publishers that would be supporting their console, including the likes of Ubisoft, EA, Activision and even publishers like Bethesda who have never supported Nintendo consoles in the past.
-A wealth of third-party support is clearly testament to Nintendo’s plan to handle the Switch very differently to the Wii U, which was crucially unsuccessful because of a lack of key third party support.
+A wealth of third-party support is clearly a testament to Nintendo’s plan to handle the Switch very differently to the Wii U, which was crucially unsuccessful because of a lack of key third party support.

 Nintendo Switch Third-Party Developers Are Starting to Announce Games #gamedev #indiegame https://t.co/eJnOph37zt pic.twitter.com/5KeRCuGtv0